How to clear Google Chrome Cache and Cookie Information

 Disadvantages of clearing Google Chrome browser cache

-• After you have deleted/cleared all browser-cached information from your system.
-Next time when you try to load any website it will be a bit slower to load as the cache system will build again from scratch.
-Once the information is cached, it will load fast from the next time onward.
+• After you have deleted/cleared all browser-cached information from your system, the next time you try to load any website, it will be a bit slower as the cache system will be rebuilt from scratch.
+Once the information is cached, it will load fast from then on.

-• If you delete all Cookie Information and other site data that deletes your saved website sign-in information, then you will have to sign in to all the websites again and the website forms will not remember any saved information.
-Again this is a one-time inconvenience but as the information is saved again, from next time onwards browser will remember this data and populate it from saved cookie information.
+• If you delete all Cookie Information and other site data that deletes your saved website sign-in information, you will have to sign in to all the websites again, and the website forms will not remember any saved information.
+Again, this is a one-time inconvenience, but as the information is saved again, the browser will remember this data and populate it from saved cookie information from the next time onwards.

 More Information